CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551006279/Volume%206/environmental-hotspots-bay-area.png)

-Student project from the University of Berkeley Journalism school for a course called ["Introduction to Data Visualization"](https://journalism.berkeley.edu/course-section/j221introduction-to-data-visualization-1-fall-2017-2/).
+A student project from the University of Berkeley Journalism school for a course called ["Introduction to Data Visualization"](https://journalism.berkeley.edu/course-section/j221introduction-to-data-visualization-1-fall-2017-2/).

 > Using data and indicators aggregated by the California Office of Environmental Health Hazard Assessment (OEHHA), the map above and the charts below explore where environmental conditions are the worst (and best) in the Bay Area and how class and race relate to those conditions.
 This first set of charts shows the relationship between poverty and pollution.

-_It is a nice start for a journalism student that's why I included it in my roundup.
-It is a very interesting dataset and the source should have been included on the site.
+_It is an excellent start for a journalism student; that's why I included it in my roundup.
+It is a very interesting dataset, and the source should have been included on the site.
-I would assume that the red areas have bad environmental conditions but no way to know_. _The legend is clearly missing and it is not very obvious what the areas represent.
+I would assume that the red areas have bad environmental conditions but no way to know_. _The legend is clearly missing, and it is not very obvious what the areas represent.
 Are these census tracts?
 Or measurement points, are the values aggregated for the area.
 A lot of questions to be answered.
 But a nice first take for a student project.
 Keep up the good work._

 **Takeway:**
 **Always include your legend that people can understand your color choices and scale.**